stsfin/LimelightPiInstaller/README.md

 LimelightInstaller.sh - script is used to install and configure limelight with retropie

-limelightReconfig.sh - script is used to reconfigure ip and keymap settings for limelight without installing stuff again
+Limelightconfig.sh - script is used to reconfigure ip and keymap settings for limelight without installing stuff again

 Howto use: